1. Why refer matters to committees?

 Since 2009, the Senate has adopted measures to ensure that ‘time critical’ bills introduced into the House of Representatives during the budget estimates fortnight may be referred to committees before the Senate returns for the June sittings.
 A motion is moved referring bills introduced during that period with provisions commencing on or before 1 July to the relevant committee.
 A committee may decline to examine a bill if, by unanimous decision, it considers that there are no substantive matters requiring consideration.

 The Scrutiny of Bills Committee established under standing order 24 examines each bill to determine whether there is a risk that personal liberties or civil rights may be infringed.
-It reports its concerns to the Senate through a series of reports and alert digests.
+It reports its concerns to the Senate in the Scrutiny Digest.

-The Regulations and Ordinances Committee established under standing order 23 scrutinises all instruments of delegated legislation to ensure that the government’s power to make such delegated legislation is not in any way misused.
-More information on delegated legislation and on the work of the committee can be found in Brief Guide No. 19—Disallowance or in chapter 15 of Odgers’ Australian Senate Practice, 13th edition.
+The Scrutiny of Delegated Legislation Committee established under standing order 23 scrutinises all instruments of delegated legislation to ensure that the government’s power to make such delegated legislation is not in any way misused.
+More information on delegated legislation and on the work of the committee can be found in Guide No. 19—Disallowance or in chapter 15 of Odgers’ Australian Senate Practice.

 The Parliamentary Joint Committee on Human Rights was established in March 2012 in accordance with the Human Rights (Parliamentary Scrutiny) Act 2011.
-The committee's main function is to examine bills and legislative instruments for compatibility with international human rights standards.
+The committee examines all bills and legislative instruments for compatibility with international human rights standards.

 Government agencies, annual reports and estimates